 As a result, companies became more comfortable with remote working.
 In a survey conducted by LinkedIn, more than half of their respondents (55%) believe that remote work will be effective for their industry.

 This confidence is even higher in digitally inclined fields such as software and media.
 However, more conservative industries such as healthcare and retail are still polarized with the idea

 Even employees have seen the benefits of working from home.
-A survey by FlexJobs revealed that 58% of workers want a fully-remote work setup while 39% prefer hybrid work.
+A survey by FlexJobs revealed that 58% of workers want a fully-remote work setup while 39% prefer a hybrid model.
 Employees are even eager to quit their jobs once their employers revoke remote work.